 - If clean fuel is available, pre-fill new filters, both pressure-side and suction-side with clean fuel prior to installation using the clean side block-off plug packed with the filter.
 Add the fuel to the outer area of the filter.
-Do not pour fuel directly into the center of the filter because this will allow unfiltered fuel to enter the system and possibly cause damage to fuel system components. - Lubricate the sealing O-Ring that is supplied with the primary fuel filter with clean lubricating oil.
+Do not pour fuel directly into the center of the filter because this will allow unfiltered fuel to enter the system and possibly cause damage to fuel system components. - 2.
+Lubricate the sealing O-Ring that is supplied with the primary fuel filter with clean lubricating oil.

-Install the filter on the fuel filter head by hand until it is tight.
+Install the filter on the fuel filter head by hand to the point of first contact for the filter and head.